odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

         title: Heritage Madurai
         content: >-
-          This property was designed in the 1970s by renowned Sri Lankan architect Geoffrey Bawa as the Coat's Madurai Club.
+          This property was designed in the 1970s by renowned Sri Lankan architect Geoffrey Bawa as the Coat’s Madurai Club.
 It has now been artfully renovated; the result is a hotel with lots of charm, and huge rooms.

           The restaurant serves Indian and international cuisine and there is a magnificent swimming pool to enjoy.
-There is also a 'heritage village', where you can see a potter at work, have some tea, and take a cooking class.
+There is also a ‘heritage village’, where you can see a potter at work, have some tea, and take a cooking class.
         checkInDate: ''
         checkInTime: ''